Soltan-Ahmad Mirza Azod od-Dowleh

 Soltan-Ahmad Mirza Azod od-Dowleh (سلطان احمد میرزا عضدالدوله; 16 July 1824 – 1902) was a Qajar prince and official in 19th-century Iran, who is known for composing the memoir Tarikh-e Azodi.
 He was the 49th son of the shah (king) Fath-Ali Shah Qajar.
 His mother was Taj ol-Dowleh.

 Azod od-Dowleh served in a number of positions of authority during his life, including as governor of Borujerd, Malayer, Tuyserkan, Hamadan, and Qazvin.
-He is the progenitor of the Azodi family, being survived by his three sons Abdol Majid Mirza, Soltan-Mohammad Mirza Seyf od-Dowleh, Vajih-Allah Mirza Sepahsalar, and his daughter Shams od-Dowleh.
+He is the progenitor of the Azodi family, being survived by his three sons Abdol Majid Mirza, Abdol Mohammad Mirza Seyf od-Dowleh, Vajihollah Mirza Sepahsalar, and his daughter Shams od-Dowleh.

 Azod od-Dowleh earned a reputation for having an extraordinary recollection of the life at his father's court.
 Because of his noteworthy storytelling skills, he was in high demand.
 His grandnephew, Naser al-Din Shah Qajar, noticed this and asked Azod od-Dowleh, via Mohammad Hasan Khan E'temad os-Saltaneh, to record these short stories for future generations.
 In response, Azod od-Dowleh had his secretary start writing the Tarikh-e Azodi in 1886.

 Despite covering the history of three Qajar shahs, Azod od-Dowleh's story mostly centers on life in Fath-Ali Shah's court; yet, the latter is not the main character in the Tarikh-e Azodi.
 He is the center of attention for an extensive number of individuals, beginning with several of his well-known wives.
 The focus on the women of the court, who are given the opportunity to shine and make striking and magnificent figures, makes the Tarikh-e Azodi unique.
 In this way, the memoir refutes widely held beliefs that depict women as submissive figures meant to fit into the patriarchal and dominant religious systems of the era.